Mobile-Friendly Responsive Design

 3. Appeal to younger generations.

-Mobile website design becomes even more important when you consider according to a 2014 study by Mitek and Zogby Analytics, a research firm, 90 percent of millennials have their phones with them at all times, and 68 percent prefer to use their mobile device over their desktop computer or laptop.
-Plus 64 percent used their smartphones as their primary device for getting on the Internet.
-Upgrading to a mobile-responsive website will help you appeal to the 99.7 percent of millennials who will own smartphones by 2018.
+Mobile website design becomes even more important when you consider according to a 2019 study by Mitek and Zogby Analytics, a research firm, 95 percent of millennials have their phones with them at all times, and 90 percent prefer to use their mobile device over their desktop computer or laptop.
+Plus 89 percent used their smartphones as their primary device for getting on the Internet.
+Upgrading to a mobile-responsive website will help you appeal to the 99.7 percent of millennials who own smartphones.

 4. Mobile phone usage increasing.

-- It is estimated that by 2017 more than 5 billion people will use mobile phones.
+- It is estimated that more than 9 billion people use mobile phones.

 5. Positive User Experience.